sr-murthy/continuedfractions/docs/sources/rational-points.rst

 Generic Tuple Properties & Operations
 -------------------------------------

 The :py:class:`~continuedfractions.rational_points.RationalPoint` class is a custom extension of the built-in :py:class:`tuple` type with additional constructor-level enforcements for **length** (must contain exactly 2 values) and **type** (limited to values of type :py:class:`numbers.Rational`).
-As a :py:class:`tuple` subtype type and equality checks for the parent type are always satisfied, and hash values are consistent:
+As a subtype of :py:class:`tuple` checks for type and equality in relation to the parent type are always satisfied, and hash values are consistent:

 .. code:: python